 Service apartments: these apartments are hotel-like homes, ideal for persons and families who seek convenience.
 Services such as concierge, housekeeping, laundry, free/priced-in utility consumption, free clubhouse access, onsite restaurants, etc. make these perfect for ex-pats who prefer to relax when coming home from work.

-Villas: Beside very few historical villas, free-standing single-family houses are not to be found in Downtown, but only in the suburbs of Shanghai.
+Villas: Besides very few historical villas, free-standing single-family houses are not to be found in Downtown, but only in the suburbs of Shanghai.
 As independent construction is uncommon in most of Shanghai, these villas are located in compounds.
 Most times units within the same compound look very similar and are only different in size and furnishing.